Manny Tapia: World Extreme Cagefighting

 Tapia made his WEC debut at WEC 27 on May 12, 2007, in a Featherweight bout against Brandon Foxworth and won via TKO in the second round.

 Tapia then fought at WEC 32 on February 13, 2008, against Antonio Banuelos and won via split decision.
 This brought Tapia's career record to 10-0-1.

 At WEC 37, Tapia suffered a second-round TKO loss in a title fight with the WEC Bantamweight Champion Miguel Torres and lost via unanimous decision to Akitoshi Tamura at WEC 40.
 Tapia then fought Eddie Wineland on October 10, 2009, on the undercard at WEC 43, losing via unanimous decision.

 Tapia was then released from the WEC after this loss and it was announced on November 17, 2009, that he has signed with Tachi Palace Fights.
 He debuted on their February 4 event in Lemoore, California, facing current UFC fighter Michael McDonald and lost via TKO in the first round.

 Personal life

-Aside from fighting, Tapia currently works in Law Enforcement.
+Aside from fighting, Tapia currently co-owner of Millennia MMA alongside his Partner Romie Aram.